nxskok/pasias/docs/11-tidying-and-selecting-data.md

 ```

 The row numbers are cricket-within-species, which isn't very meaningful, but we needed something for the `pivot_wider` to key on, to recognize what needed to go in which row.
+The way it works is it uses anything not mentioned in `names_from` or `values_from` as a "key": each unique combination belongs in a row.
+Here that would be the combination of row and species, which is a good key because each species appears once with each row number.